daxpatel2/bitcask/README.md

 Weaknesses

-RAM Constraint: The KeyDir holds all keys in memory.
+RAM Constraint: The DataMap holds all keys in memory.
 This implementation's primary limiting factor is the amount of system RAM available to hold the entire keyspace.

 Future Considerations